Paul Dirac: Quantum electrodynamics

+In 1927, in The Quantum Theory of the Emission and Absorption of Radiation, Dirac developed a quantum treatment of radiation in which the number of light quanta could change through emission and absorption, and derived the correct Einstein A and B coefficients.

 Dirac's quantum electrodynamics (QED) included terms with infinite self-energy.
 A workaround known as renormalisation was developed, but Dirac never accepted this.
 "I must say that I am very dissatisfied with the situation", he said in 1975, "because this so-called 'good theory' does involve neglecting infinities which appear in its equations, neglecting them in an arbitrary way.
 This is just not sensible mathematics.
 Sensible mathematics involves neglecting a quantity when it is small – not neglecting it just because it is infinitely great and you do not want it!"
 His refusal to accept renormalisation resulted in his work on the subject moving increasingly out of the mainstream.
 Shin'ichirō Tomonaga, Schwinger and Feynman mastered this approach, producing a QED with unprecedented accuracy, resulting in formal recognition by being awarded the 1965 Nobel Prize in Physics.

 In the 1950s in his search for a better QED, Paul Dirac developed the Hamiltonian theory of constraints based on lectures that he delivered at the 1949 International Mathematical Congress in Canada.
 Dirac had also solved the problem of putting the Schwinger–Tomonaga equation into the Schrödinger representation and given explicit expressions for the scalar meson field (spin zero pion or pseudoscalar meson), the vector meson field (spin one rho meson), and the electromagnetic field (spin one massless boson, photon).